chikamichi/vim/README.md

 My portable vim setup
 =====================

-Altough I may use Sublime Text 3, gEdit or Libre Office Writer from time to time depending on the document to be edited, my main editor is vim in console.
+Altough I may use Sublime Text 3, gEdit or Libre Office Writer from time to time depending on the document to be edited, my main editor is vim `in console`.
 This repository holds my portable vim setup which can be used to bootstrap a new machine in no time with a fully-fledged vim installation (plugins and color support included).

 Installation on a brand-new box
 -------------------------------